-- An employee excess option
+- a employee excess option

-- Reduced out-patient cover
+- reduced out-patient cover

-- Six week option – employees will be covered for in-patient or day-patient treatment if the wait for that treatment is longer than six weeks on the NHS.
+- six week option – employees will be covered for in-patient or day-patient treatment if the wait for that treatment is longer than six weeks on the NHS.
 Eligible out-patient consultations and treatment are not subject to the six week rule.

 Your client can still specify that senior management have access to one group of benefits while the rest of the workforce has another.
 All staff in a category must have the same benefits.
 If preferred, your clients can choose to keep some employees on Optimum and the remainder on GuideWell.

 - Benefits of GuideWell for employers and employees